Plan of Study

 - Optimization/Stochastics: IE 535, IE 536, IE 580, IE 581

 - At least two 3-credit-hour 600 level industrial engineering courses taken at Purdue University, excluding unlabeled IE 690 (individual project), IE 697 (seminar), IE 698, and IE 699 (research PhD thesis)

-Courses from at least one related field of study outside the area of industrial engineering.
+At least 6 credit hours of coursework (list course identifiers) in the related field of study outside the area of industrial engineering.

 Typical related areas for the courses may be: